Mbed-TLS/mbedtls/docs/psa-transition.md

 programs/test/query_compile_time_config -l
 ```

 The lines with `PSA_WANT_...=1` should constitute a PSA configuration that is similar to your legacy configuration.
-You can translate this into `#define` line with the following bash/Linux/macOS shell snippet:
+That is, for every line `PSA_WANT_XXX=1` in the output of `query_compile_time_config -l`, make sure the line `#define PSA_WANT_XXX 1` is enabled in `include/psa/crypto_config.h` (or alternate `TF_PSA_CRYPTO_CONFIG_FILE`).
+You use the following bash/Linux/macOS shell snippet to automate this translation:

 ```
 programs/test/query_compile_time_config -l | sed -n 's/^\(PSA_WANT_.*\)=1/#define \1/p'
 ```

 Please review the result as the configuration may not be fully equivalent in all cases.
 It will generally provide at least the same features, but sometimes this translation results in more than desired.

+Note that this only generates the new selection of cryptographic mechanisms.
+You will also need to remove config lines that set legacy crypto options.
+Note also that TF-PSA-Crypto 1.0 has changed a few other options; see the [1.0 migration guide](1.0-migration-guide.md#configuration-of-tf-psa-crypto) for more information.

 #### Implicit activation of crypto features